CLEAN BUSES CLERMONT FERRAND - COVID-19 RESPONSE

-Projektträger – zwischengeschaltetes FinanzinstitutSYNDICAT MIXTE DES TRANSPORTS EN COMMUN DE L'AGGLOMERATION CLERMONTOISE
+Promoter – Financial IntermediarySYNDICAT MIXTE DES TRANSPORTS EN COMMUN DE L'AGGLOMERATION CLERMONTOISE

 This framework loan will encompass the components of the short-medium term multiannual investment plan of the Syndicat Mixte des Transports of Clermont (SMTC-AC) including, tentatively, among other investments: (i) the implementation of two zero-emission "Bus Rapid Transit" ("BRT") lines as well as (ii) the energy transition of SMTC current bus fleet and the associated infrastructure.